 Bakersfield, California – The California Living Museum is an ideal place for a family outing for both a zoo and a botanical garden.
 All animals and plants are native of California’s species, and the museum has been set up to educate the public.
 As well as the zoo, there is a wildlife rehabilitation center, which cares for between 300 and 500 animals per year.

 San Benito County – San Juan Bautista is a nice day trip if you live in the San Francisco Bay Area.
 If you are not from the Bay Area, you would be well served to make time for your travel itinerary to enjoy a refreshing switch to a simpler time.
-There are four main historical museums in the park.
-There is the Plaza Hotel, Zannetta House, The Plaza Stables and the Castro-Breen Adobe.
+There are four leading historical museums in the park.
+There is the Plaza Hotel, Zannetta House, The Plaza Stables, and the Castro-Breen Adobe.
 Additionally, you can see the historic jail, a blacksmith shop, and an early American settler’s cabin.
 Adjacent to the State Park is the actual San Juan Bautista Mission.

-Nevada City California – Malakoff Diggins State Historic Park is the site of the largest hydraulic mine in California.
+Nevada City California – Malakoff Diggins State Historical Park is the site of the largest hydraulic mine in California.
 It is located about 26 miles northeast of Nevada City.
-This area is now marked as a historical site and you can see the beauty and destruction of it all when you visit Malakoff Diggins State Park.
+This area is now marked as a historical site, and you can see the beauty and destruction of it all when you visit Malakoff Diggins State Park.
 The ghost town of North Bloomfield is located near Malakoff Diggins.
-Some of the buildings have been restored others are not much more than a pile of lumber.
+Some of the buildings have been restored; others are not much more than a pile of lumber.